MakeSchool-Tutorials/Makestagram-Swift-V3/P07-Managing-User-Accounts/content.md

 slug: managing-user-accounts
 ---

 `FirebaseAuth` & `FIRUser` allow us to authenticate users but don't provide much functionality outside of that.
 Although each `FIRUser` object contains a few properties for storing basic user information, we can't add additional properties that can be stored with the `FIRUser`.
-The default fields within `FIRUser`:

-The default fields include:
+The default fields within `FIRUser` include:

 1. UID (unique identifier)
 1. Display Name (first & last name)